1zbbxzak1/FinancialAccountingApp/README.md

 # FinancialAccountingApp
 The cross-platform application, created in order to simplify the tracking of income and expenses, to control the financial condition, is suitable for families, entrepreneurs and self-employed.

+Developed for the Artsofte course «Application programming in Angular» 2024 (4th semester)

 ## Contents

 1. <a href = "#people">Developers</a>